hencle/treeb/README.md

 # treeb

-Flatten repos and feed it into llms
+Flatten repos by selection and feed it into llms

 ![treeb User Interface](treeb-ui-screenshot.png)
-*(To make the image display: create an `assets` folder in your project root, place `treeb-ui-screenshot.png` inside it, and commit both.)*

 `treeb` provides a web UI to visually select files and directories, then generates a combined text output including an ASCII tree and file contents.
 It's designed for preparing context for Large Language Models.